How to Deal with Aggressive Dementia Behaviors: 14 Tips

 1. Be prepared with realistic expectations

-Reminding yourself that challenging behavior and aggressive outbursts are normal symptoms of dementia helps you respond in a calm and supportive way.
+Reminding yourself that challenging behavior and aggressive outbursts are typical symptoms of dementia helps you respond in a calm and supportive way.

-Knowing that these episodes are a common part of the disease reduces your shock and surprise when it does happen and may also make it a little easier to not take the behavior personally.
+Knowing that these episodes are a standard part of the disease reduces your shock and surprise when it does happen and may also make it a little easier not to take the behavior personally.

 2. Try to identify the immediate cause or trigger